-How Can a Delaware County Criminal Defense Lawyer Help Me?
+How Can a Criminal Defense Attorney in Delaware County Help Me?

 When you face criminal charges, the odds are not in your favor.
 Unless you have an extensive working knowledge of the law and your Constitutional rights, you are at a significant disadvantage.
 Local prosecutors work hard to secure convictions.

 With our representation, however, you gain the peace of mind that comes with having someone fight for you and your rights under the law.
 We will provide the support and sound advice you need to make the best choices for your future.
 And as a client, you can reach us through email, text, phone, even social media.

 Advocating on your behalf, we can negotiate with the prosecution for reduced charges or a dismissal.
 If necessary, we can collect evidence and resources to build a strong case for your defense in court.

 What Are Your Options When Facing Criminal Charges?

 You have options if you are facing misdemeanor or felony criminal charges.
 Being charged with a crime does not automatically mean a conviction for anyone.

 Plead Guilty as Charged